 It’s been said that if it weren’t for public relations, many businesses wouldn’t perform outreach within their greater community.
 We disagree, knowing how personally gratifying public service is and how outreach projects galvanize organizations.
 Support civic groups, Chamber of Commerce events, and alumni fundraisers and find out which non-profit missions are important to your key markets.

 It’s okay to earn business and generate traffic from sponsor appreciation pages.
 Think of it as setting an example for your industry peers.

 If your practice recently won an important case, or your firm is taking a non-profit under its wing, put together digital media packets with a press release and professional headshots.
 Send them to editors of sites where you’ll get good exposure and include links to your professional blog, guest posts, and downloadable content.
 You’d be surprised how many editors and content managers are looking for good story ideas or even “go-to” legal experts for the occasional opinion on other pieces.

 Congratulations!
 You’re building brand authority and SEO-boosting backlinks

 When your name appears in the right context on multiple relevant sites, you gain SEO points with the major search engines and elevate brand trust and awareness.
 Develop a content calendar and commit to generating engaging, shareable media for your firm’s blog and social media accounts.
 If you don’t have an in-house blogger, look into using professional content marketing ghostwriters to match your brand voice and tone; most businesses follow this practice as their principals have better things to do.

-Contact us to learn how we can guide your law firm’s digital marketing strategy and get your brand noticed by Google and a broader audience.
+Contact us to learn how we can guide your legal marketing strategy for your law firm and get your brand noticed by Google and a broader audience.
 Name mentions, bylines, and backlinks drive traffic to your site, where your content will convert visitors to qualified leads and add value to their experience with you and your colleagues.